centraloregonchess/bendchess.github.io/20_quads.md

     <dd>Winning any Quad earns you promotion &amp; Championship points.</dd>
     <dt>Grand-Prix Winners</dt>
     <dd>Winning the Grand-Prix earns you the Grand-Prix Mug (and a better tie-break during the next Grand-Prix.)</dd>
-    <dt>Club Championship</dt>
+    <dt>Championship</dt>
-    <dd>Once Quad-Season ends, the player with the most Championship points wins the Club Champion title & a trophy.</dd>
+    <dd>Once Quad-Season ends, the player with the most Championship points wins the Champion title & a trophy.</dd>
 </dl>

 See the [Club History](/about/#club-history) for a record of our Champions and Grand-Prix winners.